The Marketing OS for Family Law firms.

 • Board-certified-specialist credentials (where applicable) surfaced on every sub-area landing page and in the intake script — closes the trust gap that lets DIY platforms steal the uncontested segment

-• One content channel (typically long-form blog or YouTube) answering buyer-stage questions on cadence, optimized for AI-search citation alongside traditional Google ranking
+• One content channel (usually long-form blog or YouTube) answering buyer-stage questions on cadence, optimized for AI-search citation alongside traditional Google ranking

 • Google Local Services Ads (LSAs) live where eligible — per-lead pricing avoids the $80–$150 CPC inflation on "divorce lawyer" keywords in competitive metros